Operation Epic Failure -- said the Iranian Foreign Minister

 Epic Hairy?

-SNL characterized it as tattoos on Hegseth's knuckles, but he had the words in the wrong order with fury on the right hand and epic on the left.
+SNL characterized it as tattoos on Hegseth's knuckles, but he had the words in the wrong order so when he displayed his fists they read Fury Epic.

 I was gonna' crack wise that maybe he's dyslexic, but that would continue to promote a long-standing myth and be so patently unfair to countless people disadvantaged by something not of their own making, but who can still differentiate right from wrong backwards and forwards all day long.